biolink/biolink-model/docs/DiseaseToThingAssociation.md

----
-parent: Classes
-title: biolink:DiseaseToThingAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: DiseaseToThingAssociation
+# Type: disease to thing association